Skip to main content

 What are the symptoms of flu?

 Some symptoms of flu are similar to the common cold, like sneezing, cough, sore throat, and chest discomfort.
-However, flu usually starts more quickly and symptoms are much more severe than the common cold.
+But flu usually starts more quickly and symptoms are much more severe than the common cold.
 Flu symptoms also include fever, body aches, chills, headaches, and feeling tired.

 People often ask, “Can you get the flu from the flu shot?”
 No, you cannot.
 The flu shot is made from inactive (dead) virus that can't cause influenza infection.
-However, you may get brief, mild side effects from the flu vaccine that can feel almost flu-like.
+But you may get brief, mild side effects from the flu vaccine that can feel almost flu-like.

 Why are older adults at higher risk for flu?